shaing04/dsc80-2025-sp/syllabus.md

 DSC 80 is known for being a rigorous but rewarding course.
-While you will be challenged this quarter, we will be offering you plenty of support through office hours and Ed.
+While you will be challenged this quarter, we will be offering you plenty of support through office hours and Piazza.
 Make good use of these resources, and you will be able to succeed in this course.

 There is no excuse for cheating in this course.
 If you do cheat, we will